 After making a claim:

-- You should hear back within a set time frame, as determined by your state and policy, or get an explanation for any delay
+- You should hear back within a set time frame, as determined by your state and policy, or get an explanation for any delay.

-- Your right to collect compensation for your claim may have a time limit as well: you may be required to accept a settlement within the required time frame as regulated by state law.
-You can either accept the offer or file a lawsuit if you do not agree with the settlement
+- Your right to collect compensation for your claim may have a time limit as well: You may be required to accept a settlement within the required time frame as regulated by state law.
+You can either accept the offer or file a lawsuit if you do not agree with the settlement.

-- Sign the release form only if you are ready: As part of the process the insurance company will ask you to waive all future rights to pursue the person and company for further payments after settlement.
+- Sign the release form only if you are ready: As part of the process, the insurance company will ask you to waive all future rights to pursue the person and company for further payments after settlement.
 You should take into account future medical bills and any expenses that might arise.
 Ask an attorney to review the settlement and release.

-Unlike property damage liability claims, which average around $3,000 per incident, bodily injury claims tend to be significantly higher.
-In 2013, the average bodily injury claim was $15,443 as reported by ISO.
-Bodily injury claims tend to be relatively infrequent however, with only 0.94% of policies experiencing a claim.
+In 2019, the average bodily injury claim was $18,417 as reported by Insurance Services Office Inc. (ISO).
+Bodily injury claims tend to be relatively infrequent, however, with only 1.1% of policies experiencing a claim that year.
 Based on this data, most bodily injury claims fall within reach of the minimum coverage limits required by the states, with a few exceptions, such as Florida.

 This should not be used as the sole piece of information in determining your limit, however.
 These numbers do not indicate a wide range of claim amounts, ranging from the fortunately low to catastrophically high claims.

 Frequently asked questions